fermi-ad/xilinx-docker/recipes/automated-images/vitis/v2021.1/README.md

 ## Generate an Ubuntu 20.04.1 user image
 - This contains all the dependencies for the v2021.1 Xilinx Tools
-- Note: Petalinux v2021.1 requires Ubuntu 18.04 or 16.04 due to glibc compatibility

 ```bash
 bash: